filip-szczepankiewicz/fwf_seq_resources/README.md

 ### Getting the sequence
 **Siemens**
-Please contact Markus Nilsson at Lund University (markus.nilsson@med.lu.se).
+Please send an email to the [diffusion MRI group at Lund University](mailto:markus.nilsson@med.lu.se).
 Check the [**list of compiled variants**](/Siemens/readme.md) to see if the sequence is available for your system.
 In special cases we may compile the sequence for other versions.

 **Philips**